53 George IV Bridge

 I'm a keen runner and wrote my Masters dissertation on the subject of running, how central it can become in peoples' lives and the difficulty of adjusting to illness or injury.

 I currently do my counselling work on Thursdays.
+From the middle of May (2017) I will also be available on Wednesdays.

 Training, qualifications & experience